ja-thomas/hyperbandr/README.md

     -   combine hyperband and MBO to tunehyperparameters with mxnet, mlr and mlrMBO
 -   gradient boosting:
     -   hyperband to tune hyperparameters with xgboost and mlr
-    -   combine hyperband and MBO to tunehyperparameters with xgboost mlr and mlrMBO
+    -   combine hyperband and MBO to tunehyperparameters with xgboost, mlr and mlrMBO
 -   single- and multi-objective functions:
     -   hyperband to tune hyperparameters with smoof and mlr
-    -   combine hyperband and MBO to tunehyperparameters with smoof mlr and mlrMBO
+    -   combine hyperband and MBO to tunehyperparameters with smoof mlr, and mlrMBO